If you are having trouble getting to the doctor, or getting around town, or getting across the country, here are a few programs that might help.

 In some states, the Department of Motor Vehicles offers discounts on ID cards, driver’s licenses, and license plates to people who are poor or disabled.

 In some areas, Medicaid waiver programs will pay for modifications to your car or van, such as a wheelchair lift.
 They will not buy the van itself, just the modifications.
-You do not need to be on Medicaid to get into Medicaid waiver programs.
-The criteria is different for every program.

 Contact your local area agency on aging and ask what kind of transportation services are available for people with disabilities in your area.
 Please call here even if you are young.